dusanbrankov/notes/bash/bash_how_to.md

 done
 ```

-Or by using shell's built-in arithmetic:
+Or by using shell's built-in arithmetic (better):

 ```bash
 for (( f = 1; f <= END; f++)); do